Bringing Up Father (1946 film)

 Bringing Up Father is a 1946 American comedy film, based on the comic strip Bringing Up Father by George McManus, about the adventures of the social-climbing Maggie and her long-suffering husband Jiggs.
-Here, one of Maggie's society friends enlists her help in getting an undesirable tenant evicted, a tenant who turns out to be Jiggs himself.
-Meanwhile, Jiggs rounds up his friends from the bar to defend his turf.

 McManus briefly appears here as himself.
 This 1946 production is subsequent to a number of previous Maggie and Jiggs movies, both animated and live-action, notably a silent 1928 Metro-Goldwyn-Mayer film directed by Jack Conway.
 This one was successful enough to inspire four more Monogram sequels: